Michael-F-Ellis/rpchat/dcidevplan.md

         *   When recreating `ChatMessage` instances from loaded data, read `characterId` and `visibility` and pass them to `createMessage`.
 Provide default values if these fields are missing from older chat exports (for backward compatibility).
 *   **Testing:**
     *   Export a chat, inspect the JSON to confirm new fields are present.
-    *   Import the chat and verify messages are restored correctly (still in single-user mode).
+    *   Import the chat and verify messages are restored correctly (still in single-user m  ode).
     *   Import an old chat file (without these fields) and ensure it loads with default values.

 ---